Aldori15/azerothcore-eluna-accountwide/README.md

 # Setup

 - Copy the "AccountWide" folder into the lua_scripts folder on your server.
-- If you're server is already running, type ".reload eluna" in the worldserver window.
-Otherwise just start up the server.
+- If your server is already running, type ".reload eluna" in the worldserver window.
+Otherwise, just start up the server.